Day 1 - Saturday/Tuesday: Windhoek to the Kalahari Desert

 The morning demands an early start.
 Entering the Namib Naukluft National Park with sunrise, the first rays of sunlight paint the mountains of sand into a variety of apricot, red and orange, contrasted against a crisp blue skyline, enrapturing our senses, and providing an opportunity to capture this awesome landscape on film.
 You will be captivated by the surreal Deadvlei surrounded by some of the highest dunes on earth and Sossusvlei, where the dry Tsauchab River ends abruptly amongst dunes.
 Take the opportunity to walk up one of these majestic dunes to admire the desert landscape beneath.
 Thereafter we visit the Sesriem Canyon, a life sustaining natural phenomenon in the heart of the Namib Desert.

-Day 7 - Friday: Namib Desert to Swakopmund
+Day 7 - Friday/Monday: Namib Desert to Swakopmund

 After breakfast we continue our journey approaching the little settlement of Solitaire on the edge of the Namib Naukluft National Park, feeling like you have arrived in the middle of nowhere.
 Here it is worthwhile to enjoy a cup of coffee with the delightful apple-pie written about in so many travel books before travelling via the desolate, rolling hills of the Kuiseb Valley towards the Atlantic Ocean.
 Reaching the coastal harbour town of Walvis Bay, we visit the shallow lagoon, one of the most important wetland areas on the African continent and a RAMSAR World Heritage Site.
 Over 80% of the African flamingos feed in this lagoon and present a breath-taking picture when they appear in groups.
 Continuing along the scenic route between the dune belt and the Atlantic Ocean we reach Swakopmund, where the rest of the day is spent at leisure.
 With palm-lined streets and seaside promenades, Swakopmund is a popular holiday destination in Namibia.